AlexisTessier/vibrato-bdd/README.md

 //require the VibratoBDD instance require('vibrato-bdd')('my-project-test-identifier')

-.describe.feature('Feature name')
+.describe.feature("Feature name")(
-	//returns a function to set a line of text describing the feature
+	//feature returns a function to set lines of text describing the feature
 	//You can set many lines in a row
 	//Even if you just need at least one line to describe your feature,
 	//it can be a good thing to use the pattern : In order, As, I want

-	('First line of feature description')
+	"First line of feature description",
-	('Second line of feature description')
+	"Second line of feature description"
-	//the function returned to set the next line
+	)
-	//has two functions as properties : background and scenario
+	//the returned object has two functions as properties
+	//background and scenario

-	.background('Common background for the feature')
+	.background("Common background for the feature")

-		.given('a given clause')
+		.given("a given clause")
 		//return a function to set the step definition

-			//to set the step definition, you must pass a function named "given_step_definition" as single argument
+			//to set the step definition, you must pass a function
+			//named "given_step_definition" as single argument

 			(function given_step_definition(next){
-				//in step definition, you have access to next function which call the next step definition
+				//in step definition, you have access to next function
-				//and in the this, you have access to your resources
+				//next() call the following step definition

 				next();
 			})

-		.and('an other given clause')
+		.and("an other given clause")
-			//if one of step definition is not setted, then the test will not pass
+			//if one of step definition is not setted,
+			//then the test will not pass

-	.scenario('A first scenario')
+	.scenario("A first scenario")

-		.given('a given clause')//start the step definition
+		.given("a given clause")//start the step definition
 			(function given_step_definition(next){
 				next();
 			})

-		.but('an other given clause')
+		.but("an other given clause")

-		.when('a when clause')
+		.when("a when clause")
 			(function when_step_definition(next){

 				someAsynchronousFunction(next);
-				//you can pass next as a callback to run some asynchronous test })
+				//you can pass next as a callback
+				//to run some asynchronous test
+			})

-		.then('a then clause')
+		.then("a then clause")

-	.scenario('start describe a other scenario')
+	.scenario("start describe a other scenario")

 	//................................................